abdulisik/creator-finder/README.md

 Goal: Expand the database to include more creators and cross-reference manually collected links between YouTube and Patreon.
 Improve the database schema for additional platforms.

-### Milestone 3: API Integration (Friends-Testing Stage)
+### **Milestone 3: API Integration (Friends-Testing Stage)**

+**User Stories**:
-User Story: As a user, I want to automatically import the creators I follow on YouTube to my profile.
+1. As a user, I want to automatically import the creators I follow on YouTube to my profile.

-User Story: As a user, I want to see which of my followed YouTube creators have Patreon pages linked.
+2. As a user, I want to see which of my followed YouTube creators have Patreon pages linked.

-Goal: Integrate the YouTube API to automatically import creators.
-This is when the MVP can be tested with friends to gather initial feedback on automated data integration.
-API priorities are below.
+**Goal**: Integrate the YouTube API to automatically import creators, enabling initial feedback testing with friends.

-    Social media APIs (YouTube, Twitter, Instagram)
-    Google APIs (Custom Search, Knowledge Graph)
-    Aggregator searches (LinkTree, Beacons)
+#### **Milestone 3.1: Initial YouTube API Integration for Video Descriptions**
+   - **Description**: Connect to the YouTube API to gather video descriptions from user-specified channels and extract any URLs.
+   - **Tasks**:
+     - Set up an API call to fetch the latest video description for a given channel.
+     - Extract URLs from the video description using `extractUrls`.
+     - Test link extraction for multiple channels and insert results into the database.

+#### **Milestone 3.2: Automated Link Insertion via `processAndInsertLink`**
+   - **Description**: Implement a method to automatically handle link insertion, classifying URLs by domain and platform.
+   - **Tasks**:
+     - Create a `domains` table to track domains and their associated platforms.
+     - Develop `processAndInsertLink` to:
+       1. Extract domains from each URL.
+       2. Check and update `domains`.
+       3. Insert URLs into appropriate platform tables.
+     - Test with extracted data to confirm accurate classification.

+#### **Milestone 3.3: OAuth Integration with YouTube for Subscribed Channels**
+   - **Description**: Integrate YouTube OAuth to retrieve a user’s subscriptions, extracting details to auto-populate creator profiles.
+   - **Tasks**:
+     - Implement OAuth flow for user authentication.
+     - Fetch user’s subscribed channels, then call `processAndInsertLink` on each.
+     - Store each retrieved creator profile in the database.

 ## SWOT Analysis: